The HOPE Program is a leader among New York City job training providers, upskilling adult

 the duties in this job classification.

-plan, competitive vacation (plus half-day Fridays during summer which is equal to 7.5
+vacation (plus half-day Fridays during summer which is equal to 7.5 additional vacation days),

 Email cover letter, indicating what position you are applying for and where you saw the listing,